Ellior2/Ellior2.github.io/_posts/2016-11-23-BCA-assay-results.md

 1) Obtained measured wavelengths at 562nm for each of the standards and replicates from the spectrophotometer.
 I averaged the three replicates for each.

-2) Subtracted the average blank measured absorbance at wavelength 562nm from each of the standards and replicates.
+2) Subtracted the average blank measured absorbance at wavelength 562nm from the averages of the standards and unknown samples.
 This is the Blank-corrected Absorbance.

 3) I created a scatter plot in excel for the standards by plotting the BSA concentration (ug/ul) on the Y-axis and the blank-corrected absorbances on the X-axis.
+I added a polynomial trendline and displayed the equation and r-squared value.
 I did those so I could easily plug in the X (absorbance) and calculate the Y (protein concentration).

 4) Because I diluted with 1:2 with 50 mM NH4HCO3 in 6M Urea, I multiplied the protein concentrations I calculated by 3.